mukel/llama3.java/README.md

  - Support for Q8_0 and Q4_0 quantizations
  - Fast matrix-vector multiplication routines for quantized tensors using Java's [Vector API](https://openjdk.org/jeps/469)
  - Simple CLI with `--chat` and `--instruct` modes.
+ - Support for caching of states (e.g. the system-prompt)

 Here's the interactive `--chat` mode in action: